Cray Compiler Overview

 Compatibilities, incompatibilities, and differences

-This CCE release is supported on:
+This CCE release is supported for the following configurations:

 • HPE Apollo 2000 Gen10Plus systems running RHEL 8.9

-• AMD GPU offloading support requires at least ROCm 6.0 and is tested up to ROCm 6.3
+• AMD GPU offloading support requires at least ROCm 6.0 and is tested up to ROCm 6.4

 Accessing product documentation